 Why is early testing important?

-Early evaluation of ovarian reserve provides crucial information about a woman’s fertility.
-Knowing your fertility status early allows you to make informed decisions about your future.
-Testing is particularly helpful before trying to conceive, when planning to delay motherhood for personal reasons, in infertility cases, before starting IVF, or before undergoing chemotherapy.
-This knowledge can lead to proactive measures like egg freezing, helping women protect their fertility.
+Early assessment of ovarian reserve provides valuable information about a woman’s fertility.
+When we are aware of our fertility status in time, we can make more informed decisions about the future.
+Testing is particularly useful before attempting pregnancy, when there is an intention to delay motherhood for personal reasons, in cases of infertility, before starting IVF, and prior to chemotherapy.
+This information may lead to preventive actions such as egg freezing, giving a woman the opportunity to protect her future fertility.

 How is ovarian reserve tested?

-Ovarian reserve is evaluated through a combination of hormonal blood tests and ultrasound imaging.
-The main hormonal markers are AMH (reflecting the number of developing follicles) and FSH (which, when elevated, indicates reduced reserve).
-Estradiol (E2) and Inhibin B may also be measured.
-In parallel, an AFC ultrasound counts how many follicles are visible in a cycle.
+Ovarian reserve assessment includes a combination of hormonal tests and ultrasound imaging.
+The main hormonal markers measured through blood tests are AMH (Anti-Müllerian Hormone), which reflects the number of developing follicles, and FSH (Follicle Stimulating Hormone), which, when elevated, indicates reduced ovarian reserve.
+Additionally, estradiol (E2) and in some cases Inhibin B may also be measured.
+At the same time, an ultrasound for Antral Follicle Count (AFC) is performed, which shows how many follicles are visible in a given cycle.

 Our Doctors